2026 Football Roster Tracker

 According to SIS, UAB tight ends ran 363 routes in 2025; other than UTSA, no American team’s tight ends ran more.
 Although the unit wasn’t as productive as it was during the first two years of tight ends coach Reilly Jeffers’ tenure, it nevertheless posted 36 catches for 338 receiving yards.
 Elijah Lagg and Antonio Ferguson led the way, combining for 83% of the group’s production, while J.C.
 Sivley accumulated 59 receiving yards.

-UAB’s options at tight end currently consist of Antonio Ferguson, who racked up 115 receiving yards on 10 catches in 2025, Gabriel Cline, a three-star recruit in the class of 2025, and walk-ons Brayden Johnson and Joshua Rubin.
-The tight end position is typically one the Blazers lean on, so expect reinforcements to join Ferguson, Cline, and company.
+UAB’s returning tight ends: Antonio Ferguson, who racked up 115 receiving yards on 10 catches in 2025, Gabriel Cline, a three-star recruit in the class of 2025, and walk-ons Brayden Johnson and Joshua Rubin.
+The tight end position is typically one the Blazers lean on, so it comes as no surprise that Jeffers and company have starting reinforcing the room with the addition of Toledo transfer Sean Persson.

 Offensive Linemen